 How to Avoid It, Recognize It and Treat It

-Every year millions of people go to the mountains for hiking, skiing, mountain climbing and other activities.
+Every year millions of people go to the mountains for hiking, skiing, mountain climbing, and other activities.
 If you’re planning a trip to altitudes over 8,000 feet, talk with your doctor about high-altitude illness (also called mountain sickness and altitude sickness).

 What causes high-altitude illness?

 The higher you climb above sea level, the less oxygen there is in the air.
-The oxygen level becomes very low at altitude above 8,000 feet.
+The oxygen level becomes very low at an altitude above 8,000 feet.
 This causes problems for people who normally live at lower altitudes because their bodies aren’t used to working on so little oxygen.
 If you stay at a high altitude for a long time, your body gets used to the low oxygen level, and you don’t get sick from it.